|ARS+ASA Joint Convention • APPALACHIAN SPRING 2012 • Asheville NC • May 4-7, 2012

 Asheville, North Carolina skyline

 At 2200′ elevation, Asheville in early May averages 50°F in the evening, and 70°F during the day, with rain expected about every three days for less than an inch per week.
-See weather for the current weather forecast.
 Plant diversity in the Asheville area is second only to the tropical rainforests, due to a unique combination of circumstances.
 Around 10 million years ago, land bridges connected Asia, America and Europe, and plants migrated freely.
 As the bridges disappeared and the climate changed, plants migrated to the eastern coasts of Asia and America for more reliable moisture.
 About 10 thousand years ago, glaciers in America pushed the northern plant species south, leaving many of them here as the glaciers retreated.
 Finally, the mountain ridges, slopes, seeps, coves and valleys in the area provide the wide variety of habitats and microclimates needed for these plant seedlings to thrive, due to the changes in moisture, drainage, temperature, and wind and sun exposure, all within very short distances of each other.

 The result is a marvelously varied assemblage of plant species, including hundreds found nowhere else or otherwise found only in the north.
 Many of these treasures are protected by being on public land, including the Blue Ridge Mountains and Smoky Mountains.
 They are readily accessible on foot by way of the Appalachian Trail, and by car on the Blue Ridge Parkway and many connecting roads.
 For example, at Fetterbush Overlook on the Blue Ridge Parkway you can park your car, walk across the road and touch three of the rarest woody plant species in the world* while standing in one place (well, you might have to move your feet a little).
 Because it is such a good place for plants, it’s a good place for plant lovers as well.
 It’s why a number of plant scientists retired to the area, including Dr. August Kehr and two former directors of the US National Arboretum: Dr. Henry Skinner and Dr. John Creech.